Dexagod/ISWC2024_demo/content/2_use_case.md

 data over the internal APIs.
 <!-- Our use case -->

-To translate the above trust flows to a decentralized network of data stores, we specify the following trust requirements for the services, data stores and users in this network:
+To translate the above trust flows to a decentralized network of data stores, we present the following trust requirements as necessary for services, data stores and users to automate the integration of age data:
 (i)
 The service can discover user age data carrying sufficient and verifiable